Heroes (American TV series): Writing

 When the writing team worked on an episode, each writer took a character and wrote the individual scenes surrounding them.
 These stories were then combined and given to the episode writer.
 This system allowed every writer to contribute to every episode, and enabled the writing team to finish scripts sooner, so the filming crew could shoot more scenes at a location.
 Kring described the writing process as a collaborative one and stated that the collaboration process was important because production needed to shoot several scenes at a single location.
 To do this, several scripts had to be ready.
 Jesse Alexander, co-producer and writer, explained that this process was important in a serialized drama because one has to know where each character's development is heading.

 Season two coincided with the WGA writers' strike, meaning only 11 out of the planned 24 episodes were produced.
 That forced the producers to redesign the season to encompass only the Generations volume out of the three planned.
-The planned third volume, Exodus, which was originally designed to be a story arc reflecting the effects of the release of strain 138 of the Shanti virus, was cancelled.
+The planned third volume, Exodus, which was designed to be a story arc reflecting the effects of the release of strain 138 of the Shanti virus, was cancelled.
 The planned fourth volume, Villains, was changed to the third volume and moved into season three.
 Scenes from the volume two finale, "Powerless", were reshot to reflect the cancelation of the Exodus volume, and to tie up all the loose plot storylines of Generations.

 Following criticisms of the second and third volumes, Tim Molloy from TV Guide reported that Heroes would return to its roots with the fourth volume, Fugitives, to attract new viewers and regain those who gave up on the show because of too many characters and plotlines.
 In November 2008, NBC fired Jesse Alexander and Jeph Loeb from the production staff of Heroes over creative differences and budget problems.
 As a result, Kring would refocus the series on character development and simple storytelling.
 However, a high-ranking insider told TV Guide that rather than pressure from NBC or Universal Media responding to recent plummeting ratings, it was Kring himself who fired Alexander and Loeb, because the duo refused to continue character-driven stories that made the first season popular from the start.
 In December 2008, Bryan Fuller signed a two-year deal with Universal Media Studios after the cancellation of his ABC series Pushing Daisies.
 He rejoined the writing staff of Heroes starting with the 20th episode of season three and had a "key role in the writing and direction" of the series.
-However, on June 22 it was revealed that Fuller left Heroes to work on other projects.
+On June 22 it was revealed that Fuller left Heroes to work on other projects.
 On April 28, 2009, director/producer Greg Beeman was fired by NBC.